-Everyone loves redecorating a room.
-It can bring new life to the space and completely change the way you feel about it.
-However, every project results in a lot of choices, some of which can be hard to make your mind up on.
+Redecorating a room can bring new life to the space and completely change the way you feel about it.
+However, with every project there comes a lot of choices, some of which can be hard to decide on.

-When you’re redecorating your bathroom, one of these difficult choices is choosing the walls in your shower.
+When you’re redecorating your bathroom, one of the hard decisions is choosing the walls in your shower.
 This is because there are plenty of shower wall options out there.

-While it might be easy to just go for the traditional tiling that’s common in bathrooms around the country, there could be a better option for you.
+While it might be easy to just go for traditional tiling because it’s common in bathrooms, there could be a better option for you.
 So let’s look at the range of materials and finishes you can opt for, to help you decide which one is best.

 Shower Wall Options